 Dam Safety Improvement Program

-A detailed assessment of SunWater (and its subsidiaries) dams was undertaken to determine a prioritised list of dams requiring safety improvements.
+A detailed assessment of SunWater's (and its subsidiaries) dams was undertaken to determine a prioritised list of dams requiring safety improvements.
 Dams were assessed on the following features:

 - Affected populations

-- Integrity of the dam structure under increased water loads
+- Integrity of the dam structure under all load conditions

 - Overall failure risks